FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.4-10 Linear guide calibration

 Next, let's look at the second expansion axis scheme - the calibration method of the positioner.
 The positioner is composed of two extension axes.
 Select the number of the extension axis and get the information to get the driver information of the corresponding extension axis.
 We can configure parameters according to this information.
 After configuration, set the DH parameters, measure the DH parameters of the positioner according to the diagram, and input them into the input box.
 Set the position of the robot relative to the extension axis, and the positioner is outside the extension axis.
-If you don’t want to calibrate, just click Save.
+If you don't want to calibrate, just click Save.
 At this time, the expansion axis can only move asynchronously.

 .. image:: teaching_pendant_software/037.png
    :width: 3in